-- The Estate Agents Fidelity Fund is now known as the Property Practitioners Fidelity Fund (PPFF). - Every property practitioner must have a valid Fidelity Fund Certificate, and will not only be required to possess a valid Fidelity Fund Certificate, but also a Tax Clearance Certificate, and if a juristic person, a valid BEE Certificate. - The property practitioner must apply to the Board of Authority for a Fidelity Fund Certificate every 3 years, and display the Certificate in every place of business from where he or she conducts property transactions, to enable consumers to easily inspect it. - The Board must issue the Certificate within 30 days.
+- The Estate Agents Fidelity Fund is now known as the Property Practitioners Fidelity Fund (PPFF).
+It has the purpose of reimbursing consumers who suffer financial loss by reason of theft of trust money committed by a property practitioner. - Every property practitioner must have a valid Fidelity Fund Certificate, and is prohibited from rendering services without it.
+He will not only be required to possess a valid Fidelity Fund Certificate, but also a Tax Clearance Certificate, and a valid BFF Certificate - The property practitioner must apply to the Board of Authority for a Fidelity Fund Certificate every 3 years, and must display the Certificate in every place of business from where he conducts property transactions, to enable consumers to easily inspect it.
+The Board must issue the Certificate within 30 days.
 Failure to do so will result in the application being deemed to have been approved and the Board must upon written request by the applicant, produce the Certificate within 10 days. - A valid Fidelity Fund Certificate must be held for all property practitioners within the agency or business.
-If an entity is a company, close corporation, trust or partnership, then every director, member, trustee and partner in that business must be issued with a Fidelity Fund Certificate, and failure to do so constitutes an offence. - A property practitioner is prohibited from rendering services without a valid Fidelity Fund Certificate. - The Fund will continue to run under the Property Practitioners Fidelity Fund, and has the purpose of reimbursing consumers who suffer financial loss by reason of theft of trust money committed by a property practitioner.
+If an entity is a company, close corporation, trust or partnership, then every director, member, trustee and partner in that business must be issued with a Fidelity Fund Certificate, and failure to do so constitutes an offence. - The Regulations provide that a property practitioner, who, on 1 February 2022 holds a Fidelity Fund Certificate issued under the previous Act shall be entitled to continue acting as a Property Practitioner under the Act, using such existing Fidelity Fund Certificate, until the end of the year during which the effective date falls.